dipesh227/dreampixeltechnology/README.md

 -   Navigate to your Supabase project dashboard.
 -   Go to **Project Settings > API**.
 -   Copy the **Project URL** and the **`anon` public key** and paste them into the corresponding `VITE_` variables in your `.env` file.

-#### Step 4b: Default Gemini API Key (Required)
-To ensure the application works correctly in all development environments, the default API key is set directly in the code.

-1. Open the file `services/apiConfigService.ts`.
-2. Find the constant `DEFAULT_GEMINI_API_KEY` at the top of the file.
-3. Paste your Google Gemini API key as the value for this constant:
-    ```typescript
-    const DEFAULT_GEMINI_API_KEY = "YOUR_GEMINI_API_KEY_HERE"; // <-- PASTE YOUR KEY HERE
-    ```
--   You can get a key from the [Google AI Studio](https://aistudio.google.com/app/apikey).
--   This key is used when the **"Default"** provider is selected in the app's settings.

 ### 5. Set Up Supabase Database